shaneholloman/fabric/patterns/analyze_claims/system.md

 6. Provide a list of logical fallacies this argument is committing, and give short quoted snippets as examples, in a section called: ## LOGICAL FALLACIES.

-7. Provide a CLAIM QUALITY score in a section called: ## CLAIM RATING, that has the following tiers:
+7. Provide a claim quality score in a section called: ## CLAIM RATING, that has the following tiers:

     - A (Definitely True)
     - B (High)